- The Microsoft Xbox Wireless Headphones have just been released, and the hype is on.

 As far as connectivity goes, both headsets are compatible with the Xbox Wireless protocol, so they are easy to pair with any Xbox One or Xbox Series X / S console,

-This is mostly because of the noise-cancelling technology which derives from the bidirectional design of the microphone, the same used by aircraft carrier deck crews.
+This is mostly because of the noise-canceling technology which derives from the bidirectional design of the microphone, the same used by aircraft carrier deck crews.

-Admittedly, the Microsoft Xbox Wireless Microphone does come with an equalizer from where you can mute the effects of environmental noises, but you need to use the Xbox Accessories app for Windows 10 or Xbox, and the software isn’t all that tweaked yet.
+Admittedly, the Microsoft Xbox Wireless Microphone does come with an equalizer from where you can mute the effects of environmental noises.
+Still, you need to use the Xbox Accessories app for Windows 10 or Xbox, and the software isn’t yet tweaked.

 While it does work effectively during calls, let’s face it, calls are the last thing on your mind if you’re buying them for gaming.

-While both headphones sets support Surround Sound, the sound clarity of the SteelSeries headphones is greatly superior.
+While both headphone sets support Surround Sound, the sound clarity of the SteelSeries headphones is greatly superior.

-In fact, those of you that like listening to crystal-clear music will easily find flaws in the Microsoft Headphones‘ quality, especially during moments when music may sound mixed up at times.
+Those of you that like listening to crystal-clear music will easily find flaws in the Microsoft Headphones’ quality, especially during moments when music may sound mixed up.